Rufus S. Bratton: December 7th

 Bratton was one of the first officers to receive the intercepted final section of the "14-Part Message" breaking off diplomatic relations early on the morning of December 7.
 Bratton later recalled treating this intercept as, militarily speaking, unimportant, since it added little to what was already known of Japanese intentions for an attack towards Southeast Asia.
 Shortly afterwards, however, at close to 9:00 am, a second message was brought to him, revealing the Japanese government expected Ambassador Nomura to deliver the earlier message by no later than 1pm Eastern Standard Time that afternoon.
 Bratton remembered later that the deadline message "stunned me into frenzied activity because of its implications", which were that the suspected Japanese attack would occur very soon after 1:00 pm local time.
 Bratton immediately began attempting to contact both his superiors and other members of the General Staff.
 His first call, very soon after 9:00 am, was to Army Chief of Staff George C. Marshall at Fort Myer, but Marshall was on his customary morning horseback riding excursion, so Bratton left an urgent message with Marshall's orderly and telephoned the Assistant Chief of Staff for Intelligence, Brigadier General Sherman Miles, who hurried to his office, arriving just after 10:00 am.

 Soon after Miles arrived, General Marshall called from Fort Myer.
 Bratton explained the urgent nature of the message, but for security reasons did not explicitly discuss its content.
 The Colonel offered to drive to Fort Myer with a copy, but Marshall told him he was coming back to his office.
-Marshall then said he would come to the War Department, but he took 75 minutes to arrive, and didn't come to his office until 11:25 am.
+Marshall then said he would come to the War Department, but he took 75 minutes to arrive, and did not come to his office until 11:25 am.

 At 11:25am Bratton and Miles presented Marshall with both the Fourteen Part Message and the subsequent deadline message.
 They were soon joined in Marshall's office by Brigadier General Leonard T. Gerow, Chief of the War Plans Division, and Colonel Charles Bundy, Chief of the War Plans Group.
 Upon reading the dispatch Marshall realized that it "meant Japanese hostile action against some American installation in the Pacific at or shortly after 1 o'clock that afternoon" (494), and decided that all Army Pacific Commands including Hawaii should be alerted, although the Philippines and Thailand were thought to be more likely targets.
 Colonel Bratton took Marshall's warning message, encoded it, and delivered it to the War Department Message Center.
 While the Philippines and the Panama Canal Zone received the warning by radio, poor atmospheric conditions were blocking radio communications with Hawaii and the warning was sent as a (non-urgent) telegram.
-However when the warning message was finally delivered in Hawaii, the attack was already underway.
-The telegram messenger on his way to deliver it was forced to abandon his bicycle and take cover in a ditch and the naval commander in charge of the Pacific fleet Adm Husband Kimmel didn't receive it until after the attack was over.
+However, when the warning message was finally delivered in Hawaii, the attack was already underway.